KSEHano/BSc-Thesis/Thesis.md

 The BLEU score does not give an indication of an objectively good translation but a similarity measure.
 It works as follows, the computer is given at least one reference, a good translation done by a translator, and compares this reference to a hypothesis, a MT of the same source text [@BLEU].
 Then it compares the n-grams, a segment with the number of words *n*, of the hypothesis with the references.
 To avoid the overuse of a word with high frequency like "the" the maximum number of a word in one reference is counted [@BLEU].
 Another problem is the length of a sentence.
 BLEU prefers shorter sentences to avoid that problem, a "brevity penalty" is introduced if the hypothesis sentence is shorter than the closest reference in terms of length  reference sentence [@BLEU].
 However, this is often not enough and short sentences still have a higher score I AM SURE I READ THAT IN A PAPER.
 Originally BLEU could boast a good correlation with human judgment of the translation but since the publication of the paper a host of different metrics have emerged that give a result closer to the human judgment CITE THAT COMPARISON STUDY.
 The easy use of BLEU gives us an orientation for the quality of a translation and can be applied with even little resources.
 One reference can be enough but when the scoring of a whole corpus the reference translation should be done by more than one translator to give an accurate end result, because it works with references for each sentence it is also language independent [@BLEU].
 All this makes BLEU a simplistic but relatively easy tool and it is understandably still a standard.

+math for BLEU

 SDL Trados

 DeepL

+deepL and Microsoft translator (customized) in Schweizer post studie

 Google